vmware/cloud-director-extension-standard-library/CONTRIBUTING_DCO.md

 * Push your changes to the topic branch in your fork
 * Create a pull request containing that commit

-We follow the GitHub workflow and you can find more details on the [GitHub flow documentation](https://docs.github.com/en/get-started/quickstart/github-flow).
+We follow the GitHub workflow, and you can find more details on the [GitHub flow documentation](https://docs.github.com/en/get-started/quickstart/github-flow).

 ### Pull Request Checklist